kliu128/kliu.io/_pages/about.md

 software, and strengthening safety culture in ML.
 In my spare time, I like to [read](/reads), [write](/blog/), and [photo](https://www.icloud.com/sharedalbum/#B0iJtdOXmkYghC).

-This spring, I'm working on [Chord](https://chordapp.io), an app to improve intros between friends.
+This fall, I'm working with [https://sidneyh.com] on Chord, a consumer AI startup.

 You might want to see my [projects](https://github.com/kliu128) or [tweets](https://twitter.com/kliu128).
 Feel free to get in